recreategoods/sd-scripts/docs/config_README-en.md

-## This is a ChatGPT-4 English adaptation of the original document by kohya-ss ([config_README-ja.md](https://github.com/kohya-ss/sd-scripts/blob/main/docs/config_README-ja.md))
+Original Source by kohya-ss

+First version:
+A.I Translation by Model: NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO, editing by Darkstorm2150

+Some parts are manually added.

+# Config Readme

-This documentation explains the configuration file that can be passed using the `--dataset_config` option.
+This README is about the configuration files that can be passed with the `--dataset_config` option.

 ## Overview

-By providing a configuration file, users can fine-tune various settings.
+By passing a configuration file, users can make detailed settings.

-* Multiple datasets can be configured.
+* Multiple datasets can be configured
-    * For example, you can set the `resolution` for each dataset and train them together.
+   * For example, by setting `resolution` for each dataset, they can be mixed and trained.
-    * In learning methods that support both DreamBooth and fine-tuning techniques, it is possible to mix datasets using DreamBooth and fine-tuning techniques.
+   * In training methods that support both the DreamBooth approach and the fine-tuning approach, datasets of the DreamBooth method and the fine-tuning method can be mixed.
-* Settings can be changed for each subset.
+* Settings can be changed for each subset
-    * A dataset is a collection of subsets, which are created by dividing the dataset into separate image directories or metadata.
+   * A subset is a partition of the dataset by image directory or metadata.
+Several subsets make up a dataset.
    * Options such as `keep_tokens` and `flip_aug` can be set for each subset.
-On the other hand, options such as `resolution` and `batch_size` can be set for each dataset, and the values are shared among subsets belonging to the same dataset.
-More details are provided later.
+On the other hand, options such as `resolution` and `batch_size` can be set for each dataset, and their values are common among subsets belonging to the same dataset.
+More details will be provided later.

-The configuration file can be written in JSON or TOML format.
-Considering ease of writing, we recommend using [TOML](https://toml.io/ja/v1.0.0-rc.2).
-The following explanations assume the use of TOML.
+The configuration file format can be JSON or TOML.
+Considering the ease of writing, it is recommended to use [TOML](https://toml.io/ja/v1.0.0-rc.2).
+The following explanation assumes the use of TOML.

-Here is an example of a configuration file written in TOML:
+Here is an example of a configuration file written in TOML.

 ```toml
 [general]